erxes/erxes/docs/docs/plugin-tutorials/core-plugins/tickets.md

 Let you guys go through the main actions on Ticket below:

-1. Enter information in the Description section
+- Enter information in the Description section
-2. Label the card
+- Label the card
-3. Insert the start to end date for your ticket
+- Insert the start to end date for your ticket
-4. Create checklists
+- Create checklists
-5. Create the properties on the map
+- Create the properties on the map
-6. Link card to related task and deals
+- Link card to related task and deals
-7. Leave a note to other members
+- Leave a note to other members
-8. Create an automatic campaign connected to Ticket
+- Create an automatic campaign connected to Ticket
-9. Specially invite members to work in that pipeline
+- Specially invite members to work in that pipeline
-10. Search for the information you need
+- Search for the information you need
-11. View information using filters
+- View information using filters
-12. View data by month
+- View data by month
-13. Record whether the task has been completed or not
+- Record whether the task has been completed or not

 For the Managers, erxes provides the numbers view options to precisely look into the projects.

+- Board
+- Calendar
+- Activity
+- List
-- Board:
+- Gantt

-- Chart:
+- Chart

 **Filter and view archives among cards**

 1. You can filter your card by clicking on the Show menu.
 Explanation of available names

 - Filter by created members
 - Filter by priority
 - Filter by labels